-Objective of the Course
+) ~ Objective of the Course

 The goal of this course is to provide participants with a good working knowledge of the role of media in contemporary politics from theoretical as well as empirical perspectives.
 Throughout the course, you will develop a solid conceptual grasp of this relationship (based on the existing literature) and apply it to 'concrete' cases such as elections, coverage of a wide variety of policy issues in different countries and framing of political actors, to name a few.
+This year, particular attention will be given to the European Parliament elections, which take in early June in the EU's 27 member states and their representations around the world.

-The course also introduces and discusses the most relevant qualitative and quantitative methodological approaches that will allow you to analyze media discourse systematically and critically.
-On top of that, students will have the opportunity to work in groups and individually on a sub-topic of your own, and to practice presentation skills.
-The methods section will moreover devote some time to introduce techniques of textual data analysis in R open-source software, which students may use in their final project.
+The course introduces and discusses the most relevant qualitative and quantitative methodological approaches that will allow you to analyze media discourse systematically and critically.
+A brief introduction to textual data analysis using R statistical environment is provided.
+On top of that, students will have the opportunity to work in groups and individually on a sub-topic of their choice, and to practice presentation skills.
+The methods section will moreover devote some time to introduce techniques content and discourse analysis, which students may use in their final project.